Children's Hospital is part of the UPMC family.

 Registration is required by calling 412-692-6366.

 Research shows pet visitation programs are therapeutic because they reduce stress and anxiety caused by illness and injury.
 The Pet Friend program brings carefully evaluated dogs into the hospital to visit and interact with children.
 The program is designed to assist children in adjusting to hospitalization.
 Child-animal contact can vary, from a child simply watching a dog to petting, cuddling or even playing fetch and walking a dog in the hallway.
 Physician and parent approval is needed.
 See your Child Life Specialist for more information.

 Bingo games, movies, and holiday parties are just some of the special activities coordinated by the Child Life Program.
 A weekly special events calendar is posted in each activity center and around the hospital.

-Super Sibs Saturdays is a therapeutic-based support and social group for the siblings of children who are patients at Children's Hospital of Pittsburgh of UPMC.
+Super Sibs Saturdays is a therapeutic-based support and social group for the siblings of children who are patients at UPMC Children's Hospital of Pittsburgh.

 Super Sibs Saturdays are held every other month and typically on the second Saturday of the month from 11 a.m. to 2 p.m.

 Location: Lemieux Sibling Center, Floor 1, Main Lobby

 Super Sibs Saturdays is not a playgroup.

 Parents must stay on the hospital campus during the support session.
 For questions or to RSVP, call 412-692-6364.